OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:50

 I know that his command leads to eternal life.
-So whatever I say is just what the Father has told me to say.”
+So whatever I say is precisely what the Father has told me to say.”